awsdocs/amazon-workmail-administration-guide/doc_source/migration_overview.md

 ## Step 1: Create or enable users in Amazon WorkMail<a name="create_enable_users"></a>

 Before you can migrate your users, you must add the users in Amazon WorkMail to provision the mailbox\.
-For more information, see [Creating new users](manage-users.md#add_new_user)\.
+For more information, see [Creating users](manage-users.md#add_new_user)\.

 ## Step 2: Migrate to Amazon WorkMail<a name="prepare_mail_server"></a>

 You can work with any AWS migration partners to migrate to Amazon WorkMail\.
-For information about about these providers, see [Amazon WorkMail features](https://aws.amazon.com/workmail/features/)\.
+For information about these providers, see [Amazon WorkMail features](https://aws.amazon.com/workmail/features/)\.

 To migrate your mailboxes, create a dedicated Amazon WorkMail user to act as migration administrator\.
 The following procedure grants permission to that user to access all the mailboxes in your organization\.

 **To create a migration administrator**

 1. Do one of the following:
    + In the Amazon WorkMail console, create a new user to act as migration administrator\.
-For more information, see [Creating new users](manage-users.md#add_new_user)\.
+For more information, see [Creating users](manage-users.md#add_new_user)\.
    + In your Active Directory, create a new user to act as migration administrator, and enable the user for Amazon WorkMail\.
 For more information, see [Enabling existing users](manage-users.md#enable_existing_user)\.

 1. In the Amazon WorkMail console, for **Organizations**, choose the name of your organization\.